savonet/book/streaming.md

 discrepancy of 1 millisecond every second will accumulate to a difference of 43 minutes after a month: this means that at some point in the month we will have to insert 43 minutes of silence or cut 43 minutes of music in order to synchronize back the two clocks!
-The uses of clocks allows Liquidsoap to detect such situations and require the user to deal with them.
+The use of clocks allows Liquidsoap to detect such situations and require the user to deal with them.
 In practice, this means that each library (ALSA, Pulseaudio, etc.) has to be attached to its own clock, as well as network libraries taking care of synchronization by themselves (SRT).